inno-devops-labs/F23-intro-course-labs/lab3/GitResetPractice.md

 3. `git reset --hard <commit>`
    - This option moves the HEAD pointer to the specified commit, resetting both the staging area and the working directory to the state of the commit.
    - Example: `git reset --hard HEAD~2`

+## Output

+Outputs are look like:

+`olego@DESKTOP-9GO256I MINGW64 ~/Desktop/intro-course-labs (git-reset-practice)`

+`$ git reset --hard HEAD~2`

+`HEAD is now at 37e76b1 after reseting commit`

+## Reflection on Git Reset

+Git reset is a powerful command that allows us to manipulate the commit history in Git.
+It provides options to move the HEAD pointer and update the staging area and working directory accordingly.